Monadology: Summary

 In his day, atoms were proposed to be the smallest division of matter.
-Within Leibniz's theory, however, substances are not technically real, so monads are not the smallest part of matter, rather they are the only things which are, in fact, real.
+(At the earliest they were by definition so.)
+Within Leibniz's work, however, substances are not technically real, so monads are not the smallest part of matter, but the only things which are, in fact, real.
 To Leibniz, space and time were an illusion, and likewise substance itself.
 The only things that could be called real were utterly simple beings of psychic activity "endowed with perception and appetite."
 The other objects, which we call matter, are merely phenomena of these simple perceivers.
 "Leibniz says, 'I don't really eliminate body, but reduce [revoco] it to what it is.
 For I show that corporeal mass [massa], which is thought to have something over and above simple substances, is not a substance, but a phenomenon resulting from simple substances, which alone have unity and absolute reality.'
 (G II 275/AG 181)" Leibniz's philosophy is sometimes called "'panpsychic idealism' because these substances are psychic rather than material".
 That is to say, they are mind-like substances, not possessing spatial reality.
 "In other words, in the Leibnizian monadology, simple substances are mind-like entities that do not, strictly speaking, exist in space but that represent the universe from a unique perspective."
 It is the harmony between the perceptions of the monads which creates what we call substances, but that does not mean the substances are real in and of themselves.

-(IV) Leibniz uses his theory of Monads to support his argument that we live in the best of all possible worlds.
+(IV) Leibniz uses his premise of Monads to support his argument that we live in the best of all possible worlds.
 He uses his basis of perception but not interaction among monads to explain that all monads must draw their essence from one ultimate monad.
-He then claims that this ultimate monad would be God because a monad is a “simple substance” and God is simplest of all substances, He cannot be broken down any further.
+He then claims that this ultimate monad should be God because a monad is a “simple substance” and God is simplest of all substances, He cannot be broken down any further.
 This means that all monads perceive “with varying degrees of perception, except for God, who perceives all monads with utter clarity”.
-This superior perception of God then would apply in much the same way that he says a dominant monad controls our soul, all other monads associated with it would, essentially, shade themselves towards Him.
-With all monads being created by the ultimate monad and shading themselves in the image of this ultimate monad, Leibniz argues that it would be impossible to conceive of a more perfect world because all things in the world are created by and imitating the best possible monad.
+This superior perception of God then would apply in much the same way that he says a dominant monad controls our soul; all other monads associated with it would, essentially, shade themselves towards Him.
+With all monads being created by the ultimate monad and shading themselves in the image of this ultimate monad, Leibniz argues that it should be impossible to conceive of a more perfect world because all things in the world are created by and imitating the best possible monad.